 To create a Cloud KMS key:

-On the Keys table, click the three dots in the last column, and select Copy Resource ID.
+- On the Keys table, click the three dots in the last column, and select Copy Resource ID or write it down.
 This is the KMS_RESOURCE_ID.
-You need the KMS_RESOURCE_ID when creating the Cloud SQL instance.
+You need the KMS_RESOURCE_ID when granting the key access to the service account.

 Granting the key access to the service account

 You only need to perform this procedure if you are using gcloud or the API.